Bouzidi2/fullstack-angular-map-app/README_student.md

 12. In OutsourcedPartsForm added another if statement to check inventory doesn't go below min inventory.
 13. Changed BouzidiDatabase_vx in application.properties line 6 numerous times to refresh database.
 Currently it is BouzidiDatabase_v9.

+Part E edit: Edit necessary to add id field to Outsourced Parts page.
+In BootStrapData.java I added an id field on lines 71, 81, 91, 101, and 111.
+In mainscreen.html I added an ID header on line 48.
+In OutsourcedPartForm line 27-28 I added a p tag to include ID.